 The order of parameters is not strictly alphabetical.
 Type DVFilter in the Filter text box to display all related parameters.

 If you are not using DvFilter settings, make sure that the value is blank.

-If you are using DvFilter settings, make sure the value of the parameter matches the value that the product that uses the DvFilter is using.
+If you are using DvFilter settings, make sure that the value of the parameter is correct.
+The value must match the value that the product that uses the DvFilter is using.